iridia-ulb/meta-pipuck/README.md

  --build-arg host_group_id=$(id -g)
 ```

-Create the Docker container
+### Create the Docker container
-Once the above command has completed sucessfully, you can run the following command to create a container from the image.
+Once the above command has completed successfully, you can run the following command to create a container from the image.
 Note the two paths given after the `-v` option.
 The format of this argument is `path/on/host:path/in/container` where `path/on/host` is a directory on your host system and `path/in/container` is a directory inside the Docker container.
-This command will map the home directory inside the container to a directory called `yocto-pipuck` under the current users home directory on the host.
+This command will map the home directory inside the container to a directory called `yocto-pipuck` under the current user's home directory on the host.
 ```sh
 sudo docker create --tty --interactive --volume /home/$(id -un)/yocto-pipuck:/home/developer \
  --name yocto-pipuck --hostname yocto-pipuck yocto-pipuck:latest